List of The Hunger Games characters: Enobaria

 Enobaria is the female tribute from District 2.
-A career tribute in both her previous Games and the Third Quarter Quell, she gained notoriety in her Games by fatally biting another tribute's throat, an act that secured her victory and established her savage reputation.
+A career tribute in both her previous Games and the Third Quarter Quell, she gained notoriety in her Games by tearing out another tribute's throat, an act that secured her victory and established her savage reputation.
 Following her win, she had her teeth sharpened into fangs and inlaid with gold to score her popularity within the Capitol.

 During the Quarter Quell, Enobaria is the only tribute not aligned with the rebels to survive the arena.
 She is captured by Capitol forces alongside Peeta and Johanna but is notably not rescued by District 13; Boggs speculates that due to her career background, Enobaria may not have been detained in the same way, and Katniss even suggests that she was likely spared from torture.
 Although the book states that Victors were targeted by both sides during the war due to distrust over their loyalties, Enobaria remains alive at the war's end, making her the only surviving non-rebel victor.
 She votes in favor of holding a symbolic Hunger Games using Capitol children, stating that the Capitol should "taste their own medicine".
 Nevertheless, her inclusion among the surviving rebel victors prompted hostility from Johanna, who threatened to kill her.
-Her presence in the final vote and at President Snow’s execution is retained in the film adaptations, although her capture and rescue are not depicted.
+Her presence in the final vote and at President Snow's execution is retained in the film adaptations, although her capture and rescue are not depicted.